bochens/MPyLab/README.md

 - pympl.py: Reading, Processing, and Interpolating .mpl data (**In development**)
   - [x] Reading .MPL binary data files.
   - [x] Reading afterpulse, overlap, and deadtime correction .bin files.
-  - [x] Function for interpolating lidar data to even timesteps and deals with gaps in timestamps.
+  - [x] Function for interpolating lidar data to even timesteps and fill in NaN in any time timestamps.
   - [x] Data selection based on start-time and end-time.
   - [x] Calculate SNR, R2 corrected, NRB, and Depol Ratio
   - [x] Output .MPL binary data (useful when need to combine or make modification to the binary data files)